nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 ---
-title: Feasibility study: Berlin Welcome Center
+title: Feasibility study: Welcome Center Berlin
-description: A feasibility study for the new website of the Berlin Welcome Center.
+description: A report about building a new website for the Welcome Center, an official website to welcome immigrants to Berlin.
 date_created: 2025-02-01
 ---

-This is a feasibility study for a new website for the Berlin Welcome Center.
+This is a feasibility study for a new website for the [Welcome Center Berlin](https://www.berlin.de/willkommenszentrum/).
 The Welcome Center is a counselling centre for recent immigrants.
-It is managed by the *[Senat für Partizipation, Integration und Migration](https://www.berlin.de/lb/intmig/)*.
+This project is supported by the [Senate for Participation, Integration and Migration](https://www.berlin.de/lb/intmig/).
+This report is commissioned by [Minor](https://minor-kontor.de/).

+My report is based on my experience running [All About Berlin](https://allaboutberlin.com) since 2017, and my 15 years of experience as a web developer.

+The structure of the report mirrors that of [the requirements document](/files/minor-requirements-2025-01-21.pdf).
+Every section is a response to a stated requirement.

 {% include "blocks/_tableOfContents.html" %}